5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 I ignore the voice in my head saying:

-I've found those are all traps for me, and it will siphon my power away from hitting the gym.
-And rob my action potential every time.
-If I need to decompress or unwind, I trust the workout to do that.
+Those are all mental traps for me.
+This 'siren song' would siphon my personal power and rob my action potential every time.
+If I need to decompress or unwind, I trust a walk or workout will do that 10x better than doom-scrolling ever will.

 But you wanna know something funny?

-Using this work-workout sequence has made even that less appealing.
+This work-to-workout sequence has made even that less appealing.
+It made me wonder:

 Prepare Mental Fuel